Site icon Circuit Ideas for You

 Coil As given in diagram1

-Receiver coil get EMF (electric force) when magnetic flux increases but how big it is depends on coil turns and distance between coils.
+Here, receiver coil get EMF (electric force) when magnetic flux increases and also how big it is depends on coil turns and distance between coils.

-Then 7805 voltage regulator gives steady DC voltage which is not too high or low.
+Bridge rectifier first change AC to DC and then it fix the voltage from receiver coil and after that 7805 voltage regulator give steady DC voltage which is not too high or low.

 Formulas:

-We used these formulas to find the frequency of RC oscillator:
+We used below formulas to find the frequency of RC oscillator:

 f = 1 / (2 × π × R1 × C1)